ongunakaycom/duo-bingo/README.md

 ## Technologies Used

-- **React:** The frontend of Duobingo is built using React, a popular JavaScript library for building user interfaces.
+- **Vue.js:** The frontend of Duobingo is built using Vue.js, a progressive JavaScript framework for building user interfaces.
-- **Create React App:** Duobingo was bootstrapped with Create React App, enabling rapid development without the need for complex configuration.
-- **CSS:** Styling for Duobingo is done using CSS, ensuring a clean and visually appealing user interface.
+- **Bootstrap 5:** Styling and responsive design for Duobingo are handled using Bootstrap 5, a modern CSS framework.
 - **Vercel:** The application is deployed using Vercel, allowing for easy and efficient deployment to the web.

 ## Getting Started